Danionella cerebrum

 Danionella cerebrum is a species of freshwater ray-finned fish from the family Danionidae endemic to Myanmar.
-The species was described relatively recently by ichthyologists Ralf Britz, Kevin W. Conway, and Lukas Rüber in 2021.
-This fish also produces an exceptionally loud sound relative to its size, coming in at 140 decibels.
-The species name, cerebrum, is derived from the Latin word for “brain”, reflecting the unusually small size and unique features of this vertebrate’s brain.
-In addition to its small brain size, the brain of this fish species is externally visible due to the feature of an open skull roof, making it a prime model organism for cellular-level neurophysiological research.
+The species was described by ichthyologists Ralf Britz, Kevin W. Conway, and Lukas Rüber in 2021.
+The fish also produces an exceptionally loud sound relative to its size, coming in at 140 decibels.
+The species name, cerebrum, is derived from the Latin word for "brain", reflecting the unusually small size and unique features of this vertebrate's brain.
+In addition to its small brain size, the brain of this fish species is externally visible due to their open skull roof, making it a prime model organism for cellular-level neurophysiological research.
 Because of these traits, the species has become increasingly important for advancing studies in neuroscience.

-Species Description
+Species description

 The adult Danionella cerebrum ranges from 10-13.5 millimeters in length, with 13.5mm being the maximum size recorded.
-These measurements are based on ten specimens examined The brain volume of this species is 0.6 mm3.
-In addition, the bodies of Danionella cerebrum are optically translucent, making it so most of their internal organs are visible directly through their translucent skin even into adulthood.
-This unique characteristic allows researchers to have the ability to directly observe internal structures of this fish in action, such as the brain, heart, and swim bladder, without needing to do a dissection.
+These measurements are based on ten specimens examined.
+The brain volume of this species is 0.6 mm3.
+In addition, the bodies of Danionella cerebrum are optically translucent, making it so most of their internal organs are visible directly through their skin even into adulthood.
+This unique characteristic allows researchers to have the ability to directly observe internal structures of this fish, such as the brain, heart, and swim bladder, without needing to do a dissection.

-Danionella cerebrum has an elongate body with a short dorsal fin.
+Danionella cerebrum has an elongated body with a short dorsal fin.
 The dorsal fin is positioned opposite to the posterior half of the long anal fin.
 This species has a large head, large eyes, well-developed nostrils, and a supraterminal mouth, also known as a superior mouth.
 A supraterminal mouth is an upturned mouth where the lower jaw is longer than the upper jaw.
 The lateral line canals and pores on the head and body of this fish are absent as well.

 One particular identifier that separates this species from other Danionella species is the number of anal-fin rays.
 Danionella cerebrum has 15-18 anal-fin rays, whereas D. dracula possesses 12-14, D. translucida possesses 12-15, and D. priapus possesses 20-21 anal-fin rays.
 Not only is this species different in its number of anal ray fins, but this species is also unique in this genus in that it possesses 6 pectoral ray fins versus the 8 in D. priapus and 7 in D. dracula.
 In addition, another note on morphological distinctions of this species can be made by examining the number of vertebrae present, as D. cerebrum has 33-35 vertebrae, whereas other species of Danionella (D. mirifica, D. dracula, and D. priapus) have 36-38 vertebrae.